jurinho17-sv/my-portfolio-astro/src/content/posts/06-cs61a-week5.md

 In Week5, we learned about **Sequences**, **Containers**, and **Data Abstraction**.

-This post is class notes about what I learned this week to make it useful for reviewing before the upcoming exams.
+This post is study notes about what I learned this week to make it useful for reviewing.

 <br />

 ---

-## 1. Sequences (Sep 22nd, 2025)
+## 1. Sequences

 ### List Indexing